Windmill Software Ltd

 How do I use Excel to send data to the serial port?

 You can create an Excel macro which uses dynamic data exchange to send data to analogue or digital channels on your instrument.
-More information is on our Excel Serial Port page.
+More information is in our Excel section.

 Can I use Windmill Chart to display data from Excel?